St Augustine

 Zoysia Palisades is a popular variety of Zoysia grass, known for its versatility, durability, and attractive appearance.
 Here are its key characteristics:

-10. Cold Tolerance: While it's primarily a warm-season grass, it has better cold tolerance compared to some other Zoysia varieties, allowing it to survive mild winters.
+While primarily a warm-season grass, it has better cold tolerance compared to some other Zoysia varieties, allowing it to survive mild winters.

 Zeon Zoysia is a premium warm-season grass known for its fine texture, durability, and adaptability.
 Here are some key characteristics: